langtail/langtail-node/README.md

 ### Using tools from Langtail

 If your prompts in Langtail contain tools, you can generate a file containing tool parameters for every prompt deployment in your project.
-Run `npx langtail generate --out [output_filepath]` to generate the file.
+Run `npx langtail generate-tools --out [output_filepath]` to generate the file.

 After the file is generated, you can provide the Langtail tools to AI SDK like this:
 ```typescript